ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 {::boilerplate bcp14-tagged}

-# Deployment and Usage of UCCS
+# Deployment and Usage of UCS

 Usage scenarios involving the conveyance of Claims, in particular RATS, require a standardized data definition and encoding format that can be transferred and transported using different communication channels.
-As these are Claims, {{-cwt}} is a suitable format.
+As these are Claims, {{-cwt}}, {{-jwt}} is a suitable format.
 However, the way these Claims are secured depends on the deployment, the security capabilities of the device, as well as their software stack.
 For example, a Claim may be securely stored and conveyed using a device's Trusted Execution Environment (TEE, see {{-teep}}) or a Trusted Platform Module (TPM, see {{TPM2}}).
 Especially in some resource constrained environments, the same process that provides the secure communication transport is also the delegate to compose the Claim to be conveyed.
-Whether it is a transfer or transport, a Secure Channel is presumed to be used for conveying such UCCS.
+Whether it is a transfer or transport, a Secure Channel is presumed to be used for conveying such UCS.
 The following sections elaborate on Secure Channel characteristics in general and further describe RATS usage scenarios and corresponding requirements for UCCS deployment.

 # Characteristics of a Secure Channel {#secchan}

-A Secure Channel for the conveyance of UCCS needs to provide the security properties that would otherwise be provided by COSE for a CWT.
+A Secure Channel for the conveyance of UCS needs to provide the security properties that would otherwise be provided by COSE/JOSE for a CWT/JWT.
-In this regard, UCCS is similar in security considerations to JWTs {{-jwtbcp}}
+In this regard, UCS is similar in security considerations to JWTs {{-jwtbcp}}
 using the algorithm "none".
 RFC 8725 states:

 {:quote}